olofholmberg/master-thesis-implementation/README.md

 xterm h1 h2 h3
 ```

-Then the end hosts in mininet should be able to find eachother using the openvswitch controller that is running in the guest of seL4.
+Then the end hosts in mininet should be able to find eachother using the openvswitch controller that is running in the guest VM of seL4.
+Test this step by pinging from one mininet host to another.
+IP addresses are 10.0.0.1 for h1, 10.0.0.2 for h2 and 10.0.0.3 for h3.